Fix error 0x8004060c while trying to send/receive email from Outlook

 So it can be clearly inferred that no clear majority claims a single reason to be responsible for the occurrence of error (0x8004060c).
-Thus, before moving to the resolution user must know how to technically handle the situation.
+Thus, before moving to the resolution users must know how to technically handle the situation.

 How to resolve Outlook error (0x8004060c) manually?

-To resolve the error (0x8004060c) manually there is certain fundamentals that must be known.
+To resolve the error (0x8004060c) manually there are certain fundamentals that must be known.
 It includes the knowledge of location of registry files, methods to reduce the OST and PST file size and file size limitations.

 The issues related to Outlook (0x8004060c) error can be resolved in following ways: